Amy Blaisdell

 The City of Palm Springs hired Architectural Resources Group (ARG) to research and analyze the facts surrounding the complex history of Section 14.

-SECTION 14 STUDY KEY FINDINGS
+REVISED SECTION 14 HISTORICAL CONTEXT STUDY

 SECTION 14 HISTORICAL CONTEXT STUDY